 High Gold Prices

-Very high prices for gold have created panic among investors and fearing a bubble there, investors started moving towards dollar.
-This demand in dollar is also causing depreciation of rupee.
+Very high prices of gold have created a panic among investors and fearing a bubble there, investors started moving towards dollar.
+This demand for dollar is also causing depreciation of rupee.

 Inflation causing Rupee Depreciation

 Another reason affecting the currency value is inflation.
 We are experiencing very high inflation now.
-This will decrease the purchasing power of Rupee against other currencies.
-This will lead to rupee depreciation.
+This will decrease the purchasing power of Rupee against other currencies which will lead to rupee depreciation.

 Current Account Deficit